JoeC4281/TakeCommandConsole/README.md

-# TakeCommandConsole
+# ClsID
-.BTM and other items for use with Take Command Console from JPSoft.com
+Given the ProgID, display the method and properties for said ProgID